Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Admin features

-Behind every successful peer-to-peer marketplace is daily monitoring and management.
-As a marketplace admin, you'll want to be able to moderate user-generated content like profiles and listings, control user access, see your transaction processes, send notifications, and so on.
+Behind every thriving peer-to-peer marketplace is daily monitoring and management.
+As a marketplace admin, you’ll want to be able to moderate user-generated content like profiles and listings, control user access, see your transaction processes, send notifications, and so on.

 Additional features for rental, service, and product businesses